cube-drone/rt0/players-guide/src/gm/factions.md

 ## Cups
 <!--
-Cups are generally weak against all of the Arcana, there are just a lot of them, so players with lots of block (The Hierophant) and AoE effects are going to do better in Cups-heavy battles.
+Cups are generally weak against all of the Arcana, there are just a lot of them, so players with lots of AoE effects are going to do better in Cups-heavy battles.
 -->

 ### The Anonymous